By Mike Kocsis | 10 minutes read | Last updated: August 11, 2025 Categories: Menopause Testosterone

 - Hair loss or thinning

-- Hair growth on the face, chest, back, and abdomen
+- Facial hair growth or hair development on the chest, back, and abdomen

 - Acne or oily skin